json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 Now comes an interesting case.
 We are currently evaluating the nested schema resource called `https://example.com/person`.
-This schema resource points to the remote schema called `https://example.com/people` (the `people` part of the `people#/item` URI reference), but does not land at its root schema resource.
-Instead, it lands at the nested schema resource called `https://example.com/item` (the `#/item` part of the `people#/item` URI reference).

-In this case, we only push the destination schema resource to the dynamic scope, *jumping* over the root schema resource of the external schema.
-After following this final reference, the dynamic scope now consists of `https://example.com` (the root schema resource), followed by `https://example.com/name` (the nested schema resource at `/properties/name`), followed by `https://example.com/person` (the nested schema resource at `/$defs/person`), followed by `https://example.com/item` (the nested schema resource of the external schema).
-Note that the root schema resource called `https://example.com/people` is not part of the dynamic scope:
+This schema resource points to the remote schema called `https://example.com/people` (the `people` part of the `people#item` URI reference), but does not land at its root.
+Instead, it lands at the subschema in `/items` (where the `item` anchor from the `people#item` URI reference is located).
+This subschema is part of the root schema resource, so the dynamic scope now consists of `https://example.com` (the root schema resource), followed by `https://example.com/name` (the nested schema resource at `/properties/name`), followed by `https://example.com/person` (the nested schema resource at `/$defs/person`), followed by `https://example.com/people`:

 ![The dynamic scope and remote references (4)](/img/posts/2024/understanding-lexical-dynamic-scopes/dynamic-scope-ref-remote-4.webp)